The Godly Man's Picture

-The Godly Man's Picture is a work of systematic theology by Thomas Watson, a 17th century English Puritan preacher.
+The Godly Man's Picture is a 1666 work of systematic theology by Thomas Watson, a 17th century English Puritan preacher.
 The full title is The Godly Man's Picture Drawn with a Scripture Pencil, or, Some Characteristic Marks of a Man who is Going to Heaven.
 The book is a work of English Puritan spirituality.

+The book covers in detail the ideal qualities of a "Godly Man", including (among others) faith, love, weeping, humility, sincerity, zealotry, patience, and gratitude.

 Purpose

 The book's purpose, according to Watson, is to describe a godly person, "in his full lineaments... that all into whose hands this book may providentially come, may be so enamoured with piety as to embrace it heartily."

 Structure

 The book follows a strict outline format and progressive logic, with many points made through the asking of a question, a series of in-depth answers, and several applications to be drawn from the answers.
 The book's heavy emphasis on application is typical of Puritan writing.

 The book is systematically partitioned into twelve sections and thirty subsections, with the majority of the book (169 pages) contained within the twenty-four subsections of section 4: Showing the Characteristics of a Godly Man.

 The sections and subsections are as follows: